Volynets beats Riske-Amritraj as tennis arrives in Austin - WHIZ News

 Volynets next faces No. 3 seed Anastasia Potapova or wild-card entry Elizabeth Mandlik, whose mother, Hana Mandlikova, won four Grand Slam singles titles.
 Potapova and Mandlik are scheduled to play each other Tuesday.

-In other Day 1 results at the hard-court tournament, 151st-ranked Mirjam Bjorklund, who got into the field via a wild-card invitation, eliminated 50th-ranked Alycia Parks 6-4, 4-6, 6-4 — Parks accumulated 14 aces and 11 double-faults; and Anna Blinkova defeated qualifier Ann Li 6-4, 6-4.
+In other Day 1 results at the hard-court tournament, 151st-ranked Mirjam Bjorklund, who got into the field via a wild-card invitation, eliminated 50th-ranked Alycia Parks 6-4, 4-6, 6-4 — Parks accumulated 14 aces and 11 double-faults; qualifier Heather Watson beat Danka Kovinic 7-6 (2), 6-4; and Anna Blinkova defeated qualifier Ann Li 6-4, 6-4.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports